 Basic auto insurance is mandatory throughout Canada, though each province can determine the minimum amounts required.
-Accident benefits coverage is also mandatory throughout most the country, including Ontario.
+Accident benefits coverage is also mandatory throughout most of the country, including Ontario.
 Provincial oversight of the insurance industry is provided through the Financial Services Commission of Ontario.

 When did insurance become mandatory?